YogeshGoyyalA-1/Carry-Disregard-Approximate-Multipliers/README.md

 ii) Navigate to any directory and execute the main and testbench files.
 For example, for cdm8_73, please run `cdm8_73.v` and `cdm8_73_tb.v`.
 Then, run `python_compare_cdm8.py` .
 The terminal will display the accuracy values of the approximate multipliers.

 iii) Next, synthesize cdm8_73 using the Cadence Genus tool to obtain the Hardware Efficiency Criteria(Power, Area, and Delay).

+Feel free to raise an issue for any queries related to implementation.